andrewowen2004/data-pipeline-project/README.md

 ## [Project Video](https://linkedin.com/in/yourprofile)

-> This pipeline ingests donations and flags potentially fraudulent transactions in real time on a monitoring dashboard.
+> This pipeline ingests donations and displays potentially fraudulent transactions in real time on a dashboard.

 ---